r4ds/bookclub-tmwr/README.md

 - 2021-12-17	2.
 A tidyverse primer: Brandon Hurr
 - 2021-12-24	NO MEETING
 - 2021-12-31	NO MEETING
 - 2022-01-07	3.
-A review of R modeling fundamentals: Esmeralda
+A review of R modeling fundamentals: AL Brown
 - 2022-01-14	4.
 The Ames housing data
 - 2022-01-21	5.
 Spending our data: AL Brown
 - 2022-01-28	6.
 Fitting models with parsnip: Laura Rose